greg4fun/katacoda-scenarios-1/docker/step4.md

 Rerunning the network list shows our new network:
 `docker network list`{{execute}}

-You can access a network when starting a container with the run command...
+You can access a network when starting a container with the run command and the --net option:
 `docker run -d --rm --name=redis --net=backend-network redis`{{execute}}

 * Q Should I try and show the network form inside a container bearing in mind ip does not exist...?